buildkite-plugins/template-buildkite-plugin/README.md

 # ChatGPT Prompter Buildkite Plugin [![Build status](https://badge.buildkite.com/d673030645c7f3e7e397affddd97cfe9f93a40547ed17b6dc5.svg)](https://buildkite.com/buildkite/plugins-template)

-A Buildkite plugin that allows the user to send a prompt to ChatGPT
+A Buildkite plugin that allows users to send a prompt to ChatGPT

 ## Requirements

 ### Tools
 - **curl**: For API requests
 - **jq**: For JSON processing
 - **OpenAI API Key**: For sending ChatGPT prompts.
-Create an OpenAI platform account from [OpenAI account](http://platform.openai.com/login), or log in to an existing one.
-Generate an OpenAI API Key from the OpenAI dashboard -> View OpenAI Keys menu.
+Create an OpenAI platform account from the [OpenAI Platform](http://platform.openai.com/login), or log in to an existing one.
+Generate an OpenAI API Key from the OpenAI dashboard → View OpenAI Keys menu.

 ## Examples

 ### Using environment variable set at upload time

-Add the OpenAI API Key to your Buildkite environment variable as `OPENAI_API_KEY`
+Add to your Buildkite environment variables the OpenAI API Key as `OPENAI_API_KEY` and Buildkite API Token as `BUILDKITE_API_TOKEN`.

 ```
 steps:
   - label: "🔍 Prompt ChatGPT to summarise test results"
     command: "npm test"
     plugins:
-      - chatgpt-prompter#v0.0.1:
+      - chatgpt-prompter#v0.0.1: ~
-          api_key: "$$OPENAI_API_KEY"
 ```

 ### Using Buildkite secrets (recommended)

-First, create .buildkite/hooks/pre-command and set the environment variables with the Buildkite secrets they are stored in.
+First, create .buildkite/hooks/pre-command and set the environment variables using the Buildkite secrets where they are stored.

 ```
 #!/bin/bash